phlebotomist/PvPDetails/README.md

 # PvPDetails - player stats, killfeed, death recap!

 More features to come!
-Please don't hesitate to give feedback I'm all ears. @ me on Vrising mod discord @morphine or dm me.
+Please don't hesitate to give feedback I'm all ears. @Morphine on the Vrising modding [Discord](https://vrisingmods.com/discord).

 ## install

-Requires: [VampireWebhook](https://github.com/phlebotomist/VampireWebhook) and [VampireDB](https://github.com/phlebotomist/VampireDB) (yes both dlls in vampireDB)

-That means you should have `PvPDetails.dll`, `VampireDB.dll`, `lightdb.dll` and `VampireWebHook.dll` all in your plugins folder.

-Optional:

-- Set up the hook.txt for [VampireWebhook](https://github.com/phlebotomist/VampireWebhook) to get death recaps
+Download all dependencies and put them next to eachother in the plugins folder.

+To setup death recaps add your webhook url to `hook.txt`.
+More instructions [here](https://github.com/phlebotomist/VampireWebhook).

 ## commands